jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 Finetuner provides several widely used backbone models, including `resnet`, `efficientnet`, `clip`, `bert` and `pointnet`.
-Each of these models have their own variants and are designed to produce embeddings for a specific modality.
+Each model has its own variants and is designed to produce embeddings for a specific modality.

 Finetuner will convert these backbone models to embedding models by removing the *head* or applying *pooling*,